ntban15/test-blog/content/blog/data-duplication/index.md

 When I first started writing front-ends, I had some dogmatic opinions of this.
 It is clear that both K refer to the same boba tea shop.
 How is it not be if there is only one entry for K in the database?
 How is it not be if when a user orders something, the transaction goes through that one and only K boba tea shop?
 To consider that the versions of K are different is to accept the fact that K is duplicated everytime someone adds a unique view of K. How many screens does an average boba tea application contain?

-Equipped with said opinions, I would declare only one slot for K in the front-end storage (Redux, for the experienced).
+Equipped with said opinions, I would declare only one slot for K in the front-end storage.
 Call it the domain entity.
 This domain entity represents every instance K is viewed.
 Whether K is returned from the list request or the detail request, put it into the domain entity.

 ![K domain entity](./figure-3.png)